TheArturthur/CoppermindScraper/Cosmere/Runian.md

 He struggles to decide what he likes, and to help him decide, he has a habit of making star ratings.

 ## Abilities and Attributes
-Like many people from his time, Runian has medical  that protect him from diseases and heal his wounds..
+Like many people from his time, Runian has medical [[Nanites\|nanites]] that protect him from diseases and heal his wounds..
 The nanites can also stop hair growth so that Runian does not have to shave, provide oxygen in case of drowning, regulate temperature, modify taste, and reduce the need for sleep.
 Consumption of carbon materials, such as charcoal, can replenish nanites.
 Runian has a visual overlay that shows him his status.
 He also has plating augments that prevent most weapons from piercing his skin, except on his chest and skull where the plates are not active.
 He has additional augments for night vision, optical zoom, skin camouflage, and voice modification
 He has artistic skills that are impressive by medieval standards, and he is good at lying.